Canonicity and homotopy canonicity for cubical type theory: Canonicity

 \subsection{Proof of canonicity}

-Starting from any model $\MM$ of cubical type theory, we have built a new model $\MM^*$, the associated {\em computability model}, with a (strict) projection map $\MM^*\rightarrow\MM$.
-Like in \cite{COQ2019}, if we apply this to the term model, we get that any closed term of type $N$ is ``computable'', i.e. is {\em strictly} equal to a numeral.
+Starting from any computational cubical cwf $\MM$, we have built a new model $\MM^*$, the associated {\em computability model}, with a (strict) projection map $\MM^*\to\MM$.
+Like in~\cite{COQ2019}, if we apply this to the initial model, we get that any closed term of type $\iN$ is ``computable'', \ie, is {\em strictly} equal to a numeral.